thluc/thluc/README.md

 - 📚 I study at Fatec Zona Sul

-- 🤡 Fun fact: I play Moira as a DPS on overwatch
+- 🤡 Fun fact: I play Moira as a DPS on Overwatch

 <p align="left">
 </p>